Symmetric Ciphers: XOR, AES, ChaCha20 & Beyond

 Feistel Networks — Foundation of Classic Block Ciphers

-⚠️ Cryptographically obsolete, but conceptually important (used in DES, 3DES)
+⚠️ Cryptographically obsolete, but conceptually important (used in DES1, 3DES2)

 Feistel networks are a clever way to build reversible encryption using any basic function—even if that function itself can’t be reversed.
 That’s the key idea.